paws of wisdom reactivity starter bundle

 #4 - New Environments: Confidence Through Exploration

-Why it works: Confidence thrives when dogs are allowed to investigate the world without fear of overwhelm, when they know what to predict.
 I used to take Jasper on little “missions” to calm, unfamiliar places and let him sniff, explore, and lead the way.
 No pressure.
 No strict agenda.
 Just the opportunity to learn that new doesn't always mean scary.
-If he really struggled I cuold use something like obedience, scatter feeding or even a gameof tug to release some of that tension.
+If he really struggled I could use something like scatter feeding to try keeping him at ease.

 #5 - Daily Challenges: Building Confidence One Small Win at a Time